ydydsnyd/mono/doc/server-dev-api.md

 ### Get room records: `GET /api/room/v0/rooms`

-Returns the set of all room records reflect server knows about.
+Returns the set of all room records Reflect Server knows about.

 - Response body
-  - `[{...}, ...]` an array of internal-to-reflect-server room records, one per room, that reflect server knows about
+  - `[{...}, ...]` an array of internal-to-reflect-server room records, one per room, that Reflect Server knows about
 - Example

 ```